34ndju/34ndju.github.io/_posts/2019-11-11-constant-cliffords.md

 general but powerful it is!

 In it they point to a fairly old theorem in measurement-based quantum computation which I was even more surprised by.
-In short, it's that any Clifford circuit can be implemented in constant depth by preparation of a constant degree grid state and constant depth MBQC.
-Clifford circuits are just so rich.
+In short, it's that any Clifford circuit can be implemented in constant depth by preparation of a constant degree grid state and constant depth MBQC if you're willing to incur detectable Pauli errors.